1. Avoid Long, Cluttered Sentences

 20. Effectively Communicate Your Brand’s USP/UVPs

 Often, writers just hop into a project without finding the true value of a brand.
 So your business sells security systems?
 “Our alarms the loudest in the industry!” seems like it might be valuable, but what are they really selling?
 They’re selling peace of mind that comes with having a valuable alarm system.
-Talking with brand advocates, management or C-level employees will yield useful information when developing a UVP list.
+Talking with brand advocates, management or C-level employees will yield useful information when developing a unique value proposition (UVP) list.

 21. Understand Your Target Audience with Personas